tschemic/RNAseq_analysis_Cauris/README.md

 The `blast_analysis.sh` script creates a BLAST database from C. albicans protein fasta sequences and performs BLASTp with all C. auris proteins supplied in fasta format on this database to find homologues.

+The `edgeR_analysis.R` script contains code for differential expression analysis with the count data.